I used to think that an egg white omelet couldn’t be as good as a “real” omelet. I was wrong. This egg white omelet is fluffy, savory and delicious.

 - 1/8 teaspoon freshly ground black pepper

 - Heat a nonstick 8-inch skillet over medium heat, about 3 minutes.

 - When the bottom of the omelet is cooked and the top is not runny anymore but still wet, carefully flip the omelet.
 I use two large spatulas for this task.
-Sprinkle the cheese on half of the omelet, then fold the omelet in two and gently press on it.
+Sprinkle the cheese on half of the omelet, then fold the omelet in two.
 Keep frying it, about 1 minute more on each side or until golden, puffed and set.
-Slide onto a plate and serve.
+Slide into a plate and serve.